-- (1) This course focuses on the characteristics, functions, and fundamentals of the Maritime, Land, Aerospace and Special Operations components which form the combat power in joint and combined operations.
-Attention will be given to how each of the CF components has developed historically and doctrinally, as well as their ancillary roles in joint and combined operations.
-Assessment is through participation in online threaded discussions and written case studies. - (2) CF545 takes a similar approach to each of the components, starting with a brief review of the principal theorists and continuing through directed readings, recorded lectures and online threaded discussions to address each component's functions, power, and capabilities.
-These considerations are then applied to written case studies to further develop understanding of the application of component capabilities at the operational level.
+(1) This course focuses on the characteristics, functions, and fundamentals of the Maritime, Land, Aerospace and Special Operations components which form the combat power in joint and combined operations.
+Attention will be given to how each of the CF components has developed historically starting with a brief review of the principal theorists, followed by doctrinal development, and finally discussing their ancillary roles in joint and combined operations.